-Enter the mass of the celestial body, the distance from the celestial body, and the radius of the object experiencing the force into the calculator to determine the tidal force exerted on the object.
+Enter the mass of the celestial body, the center-to-center distance to the object, and the object’s radius into the calculator to estimate the tidal acceleration (i.e., tidal force per unit mass) at the object’s edge.

 Variables:

-• r is the radius of the object experiencing the force (meters)
+- r is the radius of the object experiencing the tidal effect (meters)

-To calculate the tidal force, multiply twice the universal gravitational constant by the mass of the celestial body and the radius of the object experiencing the force, then divide by the cube of the distance from the celestial body.
+To calculate the tidal acceleration, multiply twice the universal gravitational constant by the mass of the celestial body and the radius of the object, then divide by the cube of the center-to-center distance.
+If you need an estimated tidal force on a specific mass m at the object’s edge, use Ftidal = m·at.

 What is Tidal Force?